DamianB-BitFlipper/algo-diploma/README.md

   <img src="images/algo-diplom-overview.png" />
 </p>

 This DApp demonstrates how the Algorand blockchain can facilitate diploma issuance for graduating university students.
 Graduating students can opt-in to this DApp.
-And then a privelleged registrar account can issue specific dimplomas to specific students.
+And then a privileged registrar account can issue specific diplomas to specific students.
 Students get their diploma recorded under their account which any 3rd party can audit and verify its integrity.

 Additionally, the registrar can perform other operations for posterity.
-One such operation is transering registrar duties to another account.
-After such transfer, the designated account will become the new registrar and the old registrar will lose all priveleges.
+One such operation is transferring registrar duties to another account.
+After such transfer, the designated account will become the new registrar and the old registrar will lose all privileges.
 The registrar may also revoke diplomas if needed and also delete the entire DApp.

 A detailed overview of all possible operations for both students and registrar can be found by running: `python3 run_diplom.py help`